 Sometimes I wonder if I’m the only person who doesn’t like the idea of a “Celebration of Life” after a death or loss.
 I need to grieve, mourn and lament what I lost…otherwise my heart and spirit doesn’t heal.

 Did I tell you I joined a “Sounds of Silence” contemplative prayer group?
 It’s through an Anglican church; we meet in a holy little enclave just off the main sanctuary for two hours on Monday evenings.
 Lots of silence, reflection, and simply being still.
 Listening.

-Whether you had an abortion ten years ago or yesterday, you’ll find hope and healing in this Christian counselor’s advice on how to deal with… Read More »Healing the Guilt and Grief of a Past Abortion
+Whether you had an abortion ten years ago or yesterday, you’ll find hope and healing in this Christian counselor’s advice on how to deal with the guilt and grief of a past abortion.
+These words of wisdom are actually from… Read More »Healing the Guilt and Grief of a Past Abortion

 Grieving loss is hard and it hurts, even if you’re a Christian who believes you’ll be reunited with your loved ones in the new heaven and earth.
 Worse than grief, for me, is learning how to actually live without the person I loved and lost.
 The emptiness and loneliness feels more real and painful than the death itself.
 Death is surreal…it’s the day-to-day life after loss that’s the real struggle.